-It’s been three years since Mega Drive, one of darksynth’s founding fathers, contributed a full-length album to the genre.
-The musical landscape has shifted considerably in the time since then, and from the early notes of Seas of Infinity it is evident that Mega Drive has also changed.
+It’s been three years since Mega Drive, one of darksynth‘s founding fathers, contributed a full-length album to the genre.
+The musical landscape has shifted considerably in the time since then, and from the early notes of Seas of Infinity, it’s evident that Mega Drive has also changed.
 The new album is a grittier, more experimental production with a focus that points away from the center of the retro synth revival.
 It is worth saying this up front: Seas of Infinity is not a synthwave album.
 Mega Drive has always featured coarse textures and industrial-like percussion that placed the music on the fringe of the genre, but the songs often retained the bright melodies and slightly melancholic bit of nostalgia that is at the heart of synthwave.
-With Seas of Infinity, the sound has evolved beyond the threshold and cannot be properly classified with existing genre terms.
+With Seas of Infinity, the sound has evolved beyond the threshold of retrowave music and cannot be properly classified within its boundaries.

 The album starts out strong with the haunting title track, a downtempo piece with a carefully understated melody pacing above a throbbing ambient backdrop.
 It’s the perfect choice to open the recording, and the anticipation it develops pays off immediately with the ferocious follow-up, “Godspeed Us to the Stars.”
 The familiar Mega Drive sound is here, though the level of detail in it surpasses anything that has come before.
 “Godspeed Us to the Stars” feels like stepping into an unregulated, underground manufacturing plant dedicated to post-apocalyptic war machines in the year 3039.
 Bass blasts and rapid fire melodies assault the listener from all sides, pounding out the track’s first half in a musical maelstrom that miraculously never falls into discord.
 It is a brilliant creation that cements its genius with a calculated break just past the midpoint.
 The relatively spacious second half offers reprieve from the audio assault and functions as a perfect counterpoint to the song’s opening section.